vkhuy/Mini_Project/README.md

 The goal of short-read polishing is to fix these small-scale errors using Illumina reads.
 [Polypolish](https://github.com/rrwick/Polypolish) is a very safe polisher to do it.

 First, align Illumina reads (separately for the `_1` and `_2` files) to your assembly using the all-alignments-per-read option.
-Then, polypolish will polish it with alignments.
+Then, Polypolish will fix the errors on the draft assembly.

 ### 5. Taxonomic classification